Residential, Light Commercial & Retrofit Double Glazing

 FOR A WARMER, QUIETER, DRIER AND MORE COMFORTABLE HOME, TRY RETROFIT DOUBLE GLAZING IN YOUR WINDOWS AND DOORS

-We specialise in retrofit double glazing (retro glazing) for timber and aluminium-framed windows and doors for homes across the Wellington area.
+We specialise in retrofit double glazing (retro glazing) for timber and aluminium-framed windows and doors for homes across the wider Wellington area including Hutt Valley, Porirua and Kapiti Coast.

 Retro glazing will improve the value of your property and save on energy bills.
 Using high-performance low E glass, your home will be warmer in winter, cooler in summer and more energy efficient all year round.